-1) Dispatch Systems.
+A. Dispatch Systems.
 Sections

 certificate holders who conduct domestic and flag operations to employ certificated Aircraft Dispatchers to exercise operational control of flights operated

 by the certificate holder.

-2) Flight Following Systems.
+B. Flight Following Systems.
 Section

 the major responsibility for the operational control of part

 operations with the DO and the PIC.
 The DO may delegate the functions for initiation, continuation, diversion, and termination of a flight to other

 employees; however, the DO always retains full responsibility for these functions.
 The persons exercising operational control in a part

 flight following system are often referred to as “flight followers.”
 ASIs should be aware that certificate holders may apply different job

 titles to these individuals.
 No matter what job title the certificate holder elects to use,

 the certificate holder to list each person authorized to exercise operational control in its operations manual.

-3) Flight Locating Systems.
+C. Flight Locating Systems.
 Section

 requires a certificate holder conducting part

 to establish procedures for locating each flight and retaining flight locating information at the certificate holder’s principal place of business

 or at other places designated by the certificate holder.

 a certificate holder to list the name and title of each individual authorized to exercise operational control in the certificate holder’s operations

 manual.
 A certificate holder conducting part